sheilsarda/ResearchNotes/china_supply_chains/README.md

 ### Tencent Speaker

-Neo Liu, Head of NA Publishing, Tencent
+- Neo Liu, Head of NA Publishing, Tencent
+- Shirley Xue, Shirley Xue, GM at Tencent, M&A execution and Portfolio Management
+	- Currently at Soul App Tencent investment
+	- Soul App is a Chinese social networking and dating platform

 #### History of Tencent